amient/goconnect/README.md

 (NOTE: THE PROTOTYPE IN THIS CODEBASE DOESN'T HAVE ALL THE FEATURES LISTED ABOVE BUT THOSE ARE THE AIM AND WILL APPEAR SOON)

+## Implemented Features

+- Generalized at-least-once processing guarantees for all element wise processing, i.e. covers all features below
+- Declaration vs Materialization - pipeline is declared as a graph of Defs and then materialized into a runnable graph
+- Bounded and Unbounded sources are treated identically both in the API and in the runner context - stream and batch totally unified
+- Network Runner: network.Runner(pipeline, peers..) - allows stages to place network constraints by requesting receivers/senders and applying network logic
+- Single Runner: Pipeline.Run() - for pipelines whose stages don't have any network constraints and can run in parallel without coordination
+- TriggerEach / TriggerEvery for SinkFn - either may be used optionally for performance gain, default trigger is no trigger, i.e. only one at the end if
+- TriggerEach / TriggerEvery for FoldFn - either must be used in order for fold to emit anything
+- Configurable stage buffers: .Buffer(numElements int) - used to control pending/ack buffers, not output buffers
+- Stage output channel .Par(n) defines vertical parallelism, i.e. how many routines run the fn in parallel and push to the output channel
+- Coders are injected recursively using coder.Registry()
+- Coder vertical parallelism can be controlled by Pipeline.CoderPar(n) default setting
+- Coders
+  - binary > xml > binary
+  - gzip decoder
+  - string > binary > string
+- Sources (Root Transforms)
+  - List Source / RoundRobin Source
+  - AMQP Source
+  - Kafka Source
+- Transforms
+    - SinkFn(func)
+    - FoldFn(func)
+    - FilterFn + UserFilterFn(func)
+    - MapFn + UserMapFn(func)
+    - FlatMapFn + UserFlatMapFn(func)
+    - FoldFn +UserFoldFn(func) +Count()
+- Sinks
+  - Kafka Sink
+  - STDOUT Sink
+- Network
+  - RoundRobin
+  - MergeOrdered

+## Features In Progress/TODO

+- Coders
+  - avro with projection and schema registry support
+  - file source using network split internally to spread the URLs
+  - processing epochs: dynamic node join/leave
+  - persistent checkpoints
+  - gzip encoder
+  - use Fn struct cloning instead of Context.Put/Get for materialized context
+  - coder injection shortest path in case there are mutliple combinations satisfying the in/out types
+  - analyse pipeline network constraints and decide warn/recommend single/network runners
+  - Indirect type handling in coder injection - this will enable using *KVBytes instead of KVBytes and less copy
+  - Exactly-Once processing as an extension to the existing at-least-once

 The API is partially based on reflection but this is only used in-stream for user defined functions - implementation of transform interfaces use type casting in the worst case, no reflection.